obecerra3/OpenWorldJS/README.md

   ### Terrain.js

-  Currently using 2D Gradient Noise and Fractional Brownian Motion in Noise.glsl.
+  Currently using 2D Gradient Noise and Fractional Brownian Motion in noise.glsl.
 This creates a realistic terrain with several sharp edges/ details.
 This is pre-calculated per chunk using GPGPU GLSL Fragment Shaders through the threejs library GPUCompute in Terrain.js.
 Also using a box blur algorithm to create a smoothed version of the terrain.
   Textures are created procedurally using noise in TextureGen.frag.
 A gradient noise LUT is also precomputed in TextureGen.frag